 Director: Martin McDonagh

-Cast: Colin Farrell, Brendan Gleeson, Ralph Fiennes, Zeljko Ivanek
+Cast: Colin Farrell, Brendan Gleeson, Ralph Fiennes, Zeljko Ivanek, Ciarán Hinds

-Fun Stuff: The word ‘fuck’ and its derivatives are said 126 times in this 107-minute film, an average of 1.18 ‘fucks’ per minute.
+Fun Stuff: The word fuck appears 126 times in the script, roughly 1.18 ‘fucks’ per minute.